FormidableLabs/react-live/README.md

 |onChange|function|A callback that accepts new code and transpiles it
 |element|React.Element|The result of the transpiled code that is previewed

 > Note: The code prop doesn't reflect the up-to-date code, but the `code` prop, that is passed to the `LiveProvider`.
-> This is due to the fact that the Editor is an uncontrolled input for the reason of managing the `contentEditable`
-> element efficiently.

-Using this HOC allows you to add new components to react-live, or replace the default ones, with a new desired behaviour.

 ## Comparison to [component-playground](https://github.com/FormidableLabs/component-playground)